-The best thing about Emily Bradshaw’s Halfway to Paradise is its stunning jacket, which is an excellent representation of Duillo’s flair for making even the most mundane tale seem enticing.
-This one is done primarily in purple hues, with the heroine’s long blonde locks that flow down to her knees providing a bright complement to the hero’s dark-violet doublet.
+The artwork for Halfway to Paradise is an excellent representation of Duillo’s flair for making even the most mundane tale seem enticing.
+This one is done primarily in purple hues, with the heroine’s long blonde locks flowing down to her knees, providing a bright complement to the hero’s dark-violet doublet.

 Back in the day, an Elaine Duillo cover guaranteed you were reading a juicy bodice ripper.
 That was not the case with this book.

-Why have I spent so much time in this review discussing Duillo’s talent rather than the content of this Halfway to Paradise?
+Why have I spent so much time discussing Duillo’s talent rather than the content of Halfway to Paradise?
 Because, lamentably, the book put me halfway to sleep.

-It took me six weeks to finish this dull story about a widowed Puritan lady who adopts an imprisoned Cavalier’s son.
-The English Civil War and Restoration eras generally hold great appeal for me, but this lifeless romance just didn’t cut it.
+As a result, it took me six weeks to finish this dull story.
+It’s about a widowed Puritan lady who adopts an imprisoned Cavalier’s son.
+The English Civil War and Restoration eras generally hold great appeal for me.
+Alas, this lifeless romance just didn’t cut it.

 Final Analysis of Halfway to Paradise

-I read this one back when I was determined to complete every book I started.
-It was like water torture, every page a painful drip, drip, drip.
+But this historical romance was like water torture, every page a painful drip, drip, drip.
 According to my stats, I began this book in early November 2010 and finished it on New Year’s Eve, just in time to add it to my annual tally of read-books.

 Ten years later, I’m much wiser when it comes to reading habits.
 If I get into a slump, I know it’s time to reread old favorites.
 Or turn to different genres to get my mojo back.